 "Don't matter.
 Now you'll have a matching set."

 No matter how hard he tried to free himself from his grasp, the other Claws held his head back too, preventing him from even tilting it.
 With no options left, Shine braced himself for the impact.
 The moment lasted a few seconds, but it felt like minutes to Shine.
-In that time, he reflected on the journey that brought him there so far, and how he ended up going from the comfort of Tony's home to facing his death.
+There was all the time in the world to think, yet none at the same time.
+This was happening too fast.
+He only hoped someone out there would notice him.

 A cloud of sugar and sweet tea wafted in the air.
 One whiff of it distracted him from his fate and brought back memories of the vineyard and all its familiar smells.
-He opened his eye, and all of the Claws in front of him, including the leader, turned their heads towards the border, sniffing at the air.
+All of the Claws in front of him turned their heads towards the border, sniffing at the air.
 One by one, the Claws wandered into the distance in a pack, and the Meowth took a few paces before he turned around with a wide smile on his face.

 "Hey, hey, don't forget him, we still gots business with him!
 Dat smell though..."

-He joined the rest of the pack, cackling as he padded over to the source of the pleasant stench while a set of paws lifted Shine off his feet and slowly carried him.
+He joined the rest of the pack, cackling as he padded over to the source of the pleasant stench.
+Shine was accounted for as well, as a set of paws lifted him off his feet and slowly carried him.
 He shivered with all the cuts around his body, and he fell limply into the paws of his captors.
 His eye flickered open and shut.
 Everything in his system told him to sleep, but the thoughts of Curio kept him awake.

-The rest of the trip continued like this, drifting between alertness and sleepiness, and eventually, Shine closed his eye for a moment and caught a wink of sleep.
+The rest of the trip continued like this, drifting between alertness and drowsiness, and eventually, Shine closed his eye for a moment and caught a wink of sleep.

 When he awakened to a glow of orange, there she was, standing in front of the fire.
 The Lucario with the metal arm.
 The Lucario that hung out with strangers at night.
 The Lucario that wrecked the crops in the vineyard.
 His old friend, Curio.

 "How's it going, you bastards?"
 She presented a bag to the Claws that crowded around her feet.
-"This is what you've been lookin' for, a bag full of catnip, silvervine and many other things to stuff your faces with!"
+"This is what you've been lookin' for, a bag full of catnip and many other things to stuff your faces with!"

 She lowered it for a moment, and raised it back into the air when all the other Claws leaned against her legs, trying to nab their prize.